TechEndeavors/BlockAuth.com/Token Plans and Pricing.md

 ## Token Generation
 BlockAuth will generate a total of 20,996,011 Tokens on the Mastercoin Protocol.

+2 million will be available to Angel Investors in a 14-day and a 7-day round.
-5 million of those will be available during the crowdsale.
+1 million will be available to developers in a 14-day round 3 million will be available to the public in 4 7-day rounds during the public crowdsale

 ## Crowdsale Pricing
-The first million tokens will be offered for 0.0005 BTC and will generate up to 500 BTC The next two million tokens will be offered for 0.001 BTC and will generate up to 2000 BTC The last two million tokens will be offered for 0.002 BTC and will generate up to 4000 BTC
+Round 1 - July 14th to Jul 27th - 1 million tokens for a whitelist of Angel Investors at 0.00025 BTC each to raise 250 BTC
+Round 2 - July 28st to Aug 3rd - 1 million tokens for accredited investors at 0.0003 BTC each to raise 300 BTC
+Round 3 - Aug 4th to Aug 17th - 1 million tokens for developers at 0.0003 BTC each to raise 300 BTC
+Round 4 - Aug 18th to Aug 24th - 1 million tokens for the general public at 0.0005 BTC each to raise 500 BTC
+Round 5 - Aug 25th to Aug 31st - 1 million tokens for the general public at 0.0006 BTC each to raise 600 BTC
+Round 6 - Sep 1st to Sep 7th - 1 million tokens for the general public at 0.0007 BTC each to raise 700 BTC

+Any unsold tokens in each round will be distributed equitibly among the participants of that round.
+For instance, if 100,000 tokens are sold in a round, the remaining 900,000 tokens will be distributed to participants proportionally to the quantity they purchased.

-In the event that all tokens are sold during the crowdsale, a total of 6500 BTC will be raised.
+In the event that all tokens are sold during the crowdsale, a total of 2650 BTC will be raised.

-Any unsold tokens will be proportionally issued as a bonus to the buyers who participated.
-The end result of the crowdsale is that all 5 million tokens will be distributed regardless of how many Bitcoins are raised.

 ## Crowdsale participation
 The crowdsale is open to users worldwide who are able to send Bitcoin.